 Using the Basics of Color Theory to Make Better Drawings

-Knowing how to combine these three aspects of color theory will help you create drawings or paintings that do more than just depict a scene.
+Knowing how to combine these three aspects of color theory helps you create drawings or paintings that do more than just depict a scene.
 You’ll be able to capture the many moods of any subject through the colors you use and how you combine them.

 For one thing, it will greatly simplify color selection.
 You’ll know which colors work best for depicting rainy days and what colors to use for accents.